 How many people live in subsidized housing in South Dakota?

-About 20,700 residents in subsidized housing in 2023, or about 1.8 people per unit.
+About 20,704 people in 2023, or about 1.8 people per unit.
 Subsidized housing options vary by location, ranging from high-rise or garden-style apartments to single-family dwellings, duplexes, and more.
-On average, residents in 2023 had lived in their units for 71 months.
+On average, residents had lived in their units for five years and eleven months.

 Showing data for